valoeghese/Jason-Basic/README.md

 There are some built in operations you can use.

-Note that things that require a variable name can't take items in arrays (yet).
-If you need to e.g. generate a random number in an array, use a temp variable.
+Builtins that require a variable name to store can take items in arrays (e.g. `a(0)`).
+This is useful for things such as generating a random number in an array.

 ### I/O
 ```